-The course is supported and referred to by numerous local health services as well as local GP's, psychologists, psychiatrists, counselors, and other therapists and health practitioners
+The course is supported and referred to by numerous local health services as well as local GP's, psychologists, psychiatrists, counsellors, and other therapists and health practitioners

 TCTSY classes are in Braddon on Wednesdays at 12.30 pm and Tuesdays in Phillip at 7.30pm

-The next 6-week course is starting on the week of 8th and 9th February.
+The next 8-week course is starting on the week July 20.